 The West End supports London’s £22 billion visitor economy.
 In 200 million visits a year people spend an estimated £11 billion in its hotels, restaurants, bars and shops, which in turn support 200,000 jobs across the capital.
 The West End Partnership (WEP) is investing almost £500 million over the next 15 years in the West End to improve the area, encourage growth and ensure that it continues to be an exciting and modern world-class destination.
 The West End Partnership is formed of London Borough of Camden; Westminster City Council; Transport for London; Greater London Authority; local Business Improvement Districts, residents, business, fleet operators and more.

-Cross River Partnership is providing programme management and support to the WEP Freight Group.
-Three meetings were held in 2016-17.
-Cross River Partnership has developed a website (https://crossriverpartnership.org/WEPFreight/) showcasing work that members of the Delivery & Servicing Group are delivering.
-This tool has been developed to encourage knowledge sharing and to help identify areas which may require more support when developing a Delivery & Servicing Plan for the West End.
+Cross River Partnership (CRP) is providing programme management and support to the WEP Delivery and Servicing Group which WEP has established to pull together all the current projects working to reduce negative freight impacts.
+Four meetings were held in 2017.
+CRP has developed a website (https://crossriverpartnership.org/WEPFreight/) showcasing work that members of the Delivery & Servicing Group are delivering.
+This tool has been developed to encourage knowledge sharing and to help identify areas which may require more support when developing a Freight & Servicing Strategy for the West End.

 The development of this Strategy to 2030 will ensure that enough is being done to keep the West End moving, with goods and services coming and going efficiently.